nicky-nym/nicky-nym.github.io/pages/cities.md

   - Retrofitting infrastructure in existing city can be several times more expensive than building new infrastructure in new sites.[^haas]
   - Land is much more expensive to acquire in existing cities than in remote areas.
   - Opportunities for buying large parcels of land are rare.
-  - There are no easy ways to integrate the new impossible neighborhood's transportation network into the city's existing transportation network(s).
+  - There are no easy ways to integrate the new Impossible neighborhood's transportation network into the city's existing transportation network(s).
 (See [network effect problems](#network-effect) below.)
   - Neighbors frequently oppose developments that increase density.
   - Zoning restrictions typically restrict changes in land use and density.
     - Tor example, 75% of residential land in Los Angeles is restricted to single-family homes, and 94% of land in San Jose[^buhayar]
 * **New suburbs** and/or satellite cities around existing cities
   - Land anywhere **near** large cities is expensive
   - Large parcels are rare.
-  - Connections between the new suburb's impossible-style transportation network and the city's existing transportation network(s) will require people to transfer between vehicles mid-trip, and will decrease mobility and kinematic range.
+  - Connections between the new suburb's Impossible-style transportation network and the city's existing transportation network(s) will require people to transfer between vehicles mid-trip, and will decrease mobility and kinematic range.
 (See [network effect problems](#network-effect) below.)
 * **Greenfield cities** and/or "new city" developments
   - Before starting construction, the new city project will need to pre-purchase (or otherwise reserve), all of the adjacent land that the city may someday need to grow into.
 Starting with anything less than 100 square miles of land may mean the new development is restricted from ever growing to become a "megacity" urban agglomeration, in which case it will fail to realize its kinematic windfall potential.
   - Starting from scratch, a new greenfield city will start off with almost no population initially.
 Even if there were immediate and uninterrupted exponential population growth from then on, it will still take decades for the new city to become a "megacity", by which time the window of opportunity has already passed.